EasterWorks/Cergs-Stealthchanger/Extrapolation/lessons-learned.md

 From the first moment I installed the 1mm piano wire for umbilical control, I realized they were too stiff to run all the way to the toolhead, as it would pull the toolhead forward when it was near Y max - throwing off QGL and bed mesh results pretty significantly.
 There is another option to use 0.3mm x 3mm spring steel, but the most readily-available option for this is to purchase via Aliexpress.
 If you're like me, waiting 2-3 weeks for your parts to arrive means your printer is going to be essentially unusable for 2-3 weeks.

+Using closer to a 0.6mm-0.8mm piano wire so it can be constrained on the toolhead would help with this, 1mm is just seemingly too stiff.

 Ultimately, the correct solution here is to use Igus ChainFlex cabling to replace your standard umbilical cable.
 This is quite cheap - if you buy directly from Igus, it's $1.25/ft.
 I ordered from West3D to ensure that the cable diameter was actually 7mm (same as the original umbilical) and had 6 conductors - Igus offers 5 and 7 conductors, but not 6 for whatever reason.

 **Lesson learned:** TBD, haven't received the ChainFlex quite yet.